Dinosaurs in the world's best place for fossils

-This post by Lynn Martel was originally published on the Travel Alberta blog.
+This post by Lynn Martel was originally published on the Travel Alberta website.

 I held my breath as the sound faded, and I satisfied my curiosity by mustering the courage to peek outside.
 There, I spotted, not a T-rex, but a moose and her calf disappearing through the bushes.
 Exhilarating, for sure.
 But not a dinosaur.

 Forgive me for having dinos on my mind.
 Mamma moose happened upon me in the midst of an 18-person expedition to find dinosaur bones in one of the richest deposits of fossils in the world and, so far, I was coming up empty.
 On a trip filled with veteran fossil hunters and one of the most important minds in paleontology, I was a greenhorn looking for a needle in a haystack.
 In this minefield of pebbles and stones, what was a bone fragment and what was a plain old rock?
 As the expedition carried on and my colleagues kept emerging with fascinating fossil finds, it was starting to weigh on me: Would I ever find my dinosaur?

 Flowing from the Rocky Mountains, Alberta's Red Deer River snakes through the Canadian Badlands, one of the world's great dinosaur fossil regions.
 Since the late 1800s, more than 1,000 complete skeletons of extinct dinosaurs have been found here.
 Surrounded by fertile farmland, the scorched mud hills earned their name because they are not arable and won't support buildings.

 But the Badlands constitute a massive treasure chest oozing fossilized dinosaur bones regularly.
 Every year, wind and rain erode another centimetre of earth, and new fossils emerge.